qilingframework/rtfd.io/docs/ida.md

 **Must Click Setup First**

-Select rootfs path and click Start(input custom script path if you have).
+Select rootfs path and click Start (input custom script path if you have).

-If the custom script is loaded successfully, it will prompt 'User Script Load'.Otherwise, it will prompt 'There Is No User Scripts', please check the script path and syntax are correct.
+If the custom script is loaded successfully, it will prompt 'User Script Load'.
+Otherwise, it will prompt 'There Is No User Scripts', please check if the script path and syntax are correct.

 ![](img/ida2.png)
 ![](img/ida3.png)

-Now if you click `Continue`, Qiling will emulate the target from start(entry_point) to finish(exit_point) and paint the path green.
+Now if you click `Continue`, Qiling will emulate the target from start (entry_point) to finish (exit_point) and paint the path green.

 ![](img/ida4.png)

-if you want to start over, click `Restart`, it will clear the previous color and ask rootfs path again, then we back to the start.
+If you want to start over, click `Restart`, it will clear the previous color and ask rootfs path again, then we are back to the start.

 Now try something new, we want to let Qiling stop at 0x0804851E.

 ![](img/ida5.png)

-Just move the mouse pointer to position 0x0804851E and click right, select `Execute Till`, Qiling will emulate to 0x0804851E(if the path is reachable), and paint the address nude.
+Just move the mouse pointer to position 0x0804851E and right-click, select `Execute Till`, Qiling will emulate to 0x0804851E(if the path is reachable), and paint the address node.

 ![](img/ida6.png)

-we can watch Register and Stack by click `View Register`, `View Stack`.
+we can watch Register and Stack by clicking `View Register`, `View Stack`.

 ![](img/ida7.png)

-we can watch Memory by click `View Memory`.
+we can watch Memory by clicking `View Memory`.
 Input address and size of memory you want to access.
-It will show if this address can be access.
+It will show if this address can be accessed.

 ![](img/ida8.png)
 ![](img/ida9.png)

-Click `Step` or use `CTRL+SHIFT+F9` can let Qiling emulator step in and paint the path blue.
+Click `Step` or use `CTRL+SHIFT+F9` to let Qiling emulator step in and paint the path blue.

-**You can see 'Register View' and 'Stack View' are real-time**
+**You can see 'Register View' and 'Stack View' are in real-time**

 ![](img/ida10.png)

 Now we are in 0x0804852C.
-Let's enter the function sub_8048451 and click `F2` to setup a breakpoint at 0x08048454.
+Let's enter the function sub_8048451 and press `F2` to setup a breakpoint at 0x08048454.

 ![](img/ida11.png)